NKrvavica/fqs/On_computing_roots.md

 Documentation for `numpy.roots` states that its algorithms rely on computing the eigenvalues of the _companion_ matrix.
 It uses the fact that the eigenvalues of a matrix `A` are the roots of its characteristic polynomial `p`.

 Function `numpy.linalg.eigvals` computes eigenvalues of a general square matrix `A` using _geev_ [LAPACK](http://www.netlib.org/lapack/) routines.
-The main advantage of the function `linalg.eigals` over `roots` is that it uses [vectorization](https://en.wikipedia.org/wiki/Array_programming).
+The main advantage of the function `linalg.eigvals` over `roots` is that it uses [vectorization](https://en.wikipedia.org/wiki/Array_programming).
 Meaning, it runs certain operations over entire array, rather than over individual elements.
 Therefore, it can take as input stacked array of companion matrices, and does not require `for` loops or list comprehensions.

 For cubic equations, first we reduce the polynomial to the form: